amaiya/ktrain/README.md

 from ktrain.text.generative_ai import GenerativeAI model = GenerativeAI() # needs at least 16GB of GPU memory prompt = """Extract the names of people in the supplied sentences.
 Here is an example:
+Sentence:
-Sentence:Paul Newman is a great actor.
+Paul Newman is a great actor.
 People:
 Paul Newman
 Sentence: